l1legend/Freight-Forwarding-Logistics-Quote-Automator/README.md

 # Light Truck Load Quote Automator
 A program that will auto generate quotes from multiple websites, developed with Selenium, tkinter, and python.

-#Works on Linux.
-The program also runs smoother and faster on Linux.
+Runs on both Windows and Linux.
-#Used to work on windows.
-Trying to figure why it no longer runs on window.
+The program runs smoother and faster on Linux.

 General Setup:
 1. Make sure to install the correct chromedriver for your browser. (https://chromedriver.chromium.org/getting-started)